needle-mirror/com.unity.collab-proxy/Editor/Components/README.md

 # Resources
-This directory contains the UiElements-based user interface components.
+This directory contains the UIElements-based user interface components.

 ## Overview
 Each component is defined as its own class and file in this directory.